Golf-class submarine

-Project 629 (проект–629, proyekt-629), also known by the NATO reporting name Golf, was a class of diesel-electric ballistic missile submarines that served in the Soviet Navy.
+The Soviet Navy's Project 629 (проект–629, proyekt-629) (NATO reporting name: Golf) was a class of diesel-electric ballistic missile submarines.
 All boats of this class left Soviet service by 1990, and have since been disposed of.
 According to some sources, at least one Golf-class submarine was operated by China, to test new submarine-launched ballistic missiles (SLBMs).

 Class history

 Project 629 was started in the mid-1950s along with the D-2 missile launch system, which it was to carry, and was based on the Foxtrot-class submarine.
 The design task was assigned to OKB-16, one of the two predecessors (the other being SKB-143) of the Malakhit Marine Engineering Bureau, which would eventually become one of the three Soviet/Russian submarine design centers, along with the Rubin Design Bureau and the Lazurit Central Design Bureau.
 The submarine was originally designed to carry three R-11FM ballistic missiles with a range around 150 km.
 These were carried in three silos fitted in the rear of the large sail behind the bridge.
 They could only be fired with the submarine surfaced and the missile raised above the sail, but the submarine could be underway at the time.
 Only the first three boats were equipped with these; the remaining ones were equipped with the longer-range R-13 missiles.

 The first boats were commissioned in 1958 and the last in 1962.

 The boats were built at two shipyards — 16 in Severodvinsk and 7 in Komsomolsk-na-Amure in the Far East.
 An eighth in the Far East went to China.
 Fourteen were extensively modified in 1966–1972 and became known as 629A by the Soviet Navy and "Golf II" by NATO (the original version having been designated "Golf I").
 The major changes were the upgrade of the missile system to carry R-21 missiles, which could be launched from inside their tubes with the submarine submerged, and increased speed.
 In later years, a few were converted to test new missiles and others had different conversions.

 All boats had left Soviet service by 1990.
 In 1993, 10 were sold to North Korea for scrap.
 According to some sources, the North Koreans were attempting to get these boats back into service.

 An organization of defectors from North Korea, named In-Kook Yantai, published a report in 2016 entitled "North Korea's Nuclear and WMD Assessment".
 In that report, North Korean defector Kim Heung-kwang said a 3,500-ton, nuclear-powered submarine, one of a pair, was due for launch before 2018.
 It was described as having four missile launch silos in the sail, and is generally thought to refer to a repowered Golf II-class vessel.

 In 1959, the project technology was sold to China, which built a single modified example in 1966, which is still in service.